 In fact, the only legal way to use a mobile phone in a vehicle is to park and switch the engine off first.

 The government is cracking down on mobile phone usage, with the prime minister asserting that she pledges for a cultural shift in our perception in it is just as unacceptable as drink driving.

-The penalty was increased earlier this year, and offenders face up to 6 points on their license and a £200 fine, whereas in 2003 it was 3 points and a fine of £60.
+The penalty was increased last year, where offenders now face up to 6 points on their license and a £200 fine, whereas in 2003 it was 3 points and a fine of £60.
 What’s more, if a driver who had held their license for 2 years or less is caught, they can lose their license and be made to retake their test.
 More experienced drivers can face fines up to £2000 and a driving ban of up to 6 months.

 If the police suspect that a driver is being distracted by a mobile phone, even if it is hands-free, they hold the power to pull them over.